-The Palsbaer Hut on Surtsey is the center of organization for the drilling operations, meals, and communal life.
+The Palsbaer Hut on Surtsey was the center of organization for the drilling operations, meals, and communal life.
+Drilling began on 24 July 2017 and ended on 10 September 2017.
 Check out the “DRILLING OPERATIONS ON SURTSEY” tab in the main menu to learn more.

-Heimaey, Vestmannaeyjar Island, is the site of the core processing operation of the new Surtsey drilling project.
+Heimaey, Vestmannaeyjar Island, was the site of the core processing operation of the new Surtsey drilling project.
+Core Processing began on 13 August 2017 and ended on 30 September 2017.
 Visit the tab “CORE PROCESSING OPERATION ON HEIMAEY” to explore what it takes to catalogue and preserve potentially fragile core for scientific research.

 Interaction with Media has been and continues to be a very important part of the new drilling project on Surtsey.
 Find documentaries, news reports, and articles in the “MEDIA” tab of the main menu.
 The above photograph was taken by Sigurdur Thorarinsson in 1963 and is the featured image in a Nature News article about the new drilling project.
 This news article can be found in the “MEDIA” tab.